-Illustrative examples for the pricing of DAS products for commercial buildings: Scenario 6:

-Assuming we provide DAS products for a subsidiary of Telecom Shareholder A ("Tenant A") covering an area of $80,000~\text{m}^2$ in commercial buildings.

-Variables:

-According to the Service Framework Agreements:

-- assuming the actual construction cost of the DAS product is RMB7.5 / m.
-As it varies more than 15% from the standard construction cost of RMB16.24/ m, the actual construction cost shall be applied in the pricing formula - the number of years of depreciation is seven years - assuming the maintenance cost determined according to the market-oriented bidding and procurement results is RMB0.05/ m2/ year - assuming the lump sum of the site fee is determined to be RMB2,000 per year

-Based on the above assumptions:

-- Base price/m2/year = [the actual construction cost/years of depreciation × (1 + impairment rate) + maintenance cost] × (1 + cost margin) = [RMB7.5/7 × (1+2%) + RMB0.05] × (1+15%) = RMB1.3143 - Product price per year = base price $\times$ area covered + site fee = RMB1.3143/ m $\times$ 80,000 m + RMB2,000 = RMB107,143

-Scenario 7: Assuming two tenants, Tenant A and Tenant B (a subsidiary of Telecom Shareholder B), are sharing the DAS product under Scenario 6 above.

-Variables: According to the Service Framework Agreements:

-• both Tenant A and Tenant B will enjoy a co-location discount of 40% to the base price and site fee.

-Based on the above assumptions, product price per year = RMB107,143 (the product price per year under Scenario $6) \times (1-40\%) = RMB64,286$

-Scenario 8: Same scenario as Scenario 6 with one different variable as set out below.

-Variables: According to the Service Framework Agreements:

-- now assuming the actual construction cost of the DAS product is RMB15.55 / m.
-As it varies less than 15% from the standard construction cost of RMB16.24/ m, the standard construction cost shall be applied in the pricing formula - The rest of the variables stay the same.
+Illustrative examples for the pricing of DAS Scenario 6: Assuming we provide DAS products for a subsidiary of Telecom Shareholder A ("Tenant A") covering an area of $80,000 \text{ m}^2$ in commercial buildings. products for commercial buildings: Variables: According to the Service Framework Agreements: • assuming the actual construction cost of the DAS product is RMB7.5 / m 2 .
+As it varies more than 15% from the standard construction cost of RMB16.24/ m 2 , the actual construction cost shall be applied in the pricing formula • the number of years of depreciation is seven years - assuming the maintenance cost determined according to the market-oriented bidding and procurement results is RMB0.05/ $m^2/$ year • assuming the lump sum of the site fee is determined to be RMB2,000 per year Application of the Based on the above assumption: formulae: • Base price/m 2 /year = [the actual construction cost/years of depreciation × (1 + impairment rate) + maintenance cost] × (1 + cost margin) = [RMB7.5/7 × (1+2%) + RMB0.05] × (1+15%) = RMB1.3143 • Product price per year = base price \times area covered + site fee = RMB1.3143/ m2 \times 80,000 m2 + RMB2,000 = RMB107,143 Scenario 7: Assuming two tenants, Tenant A and Tenant B (a subsidiary of Telecom Shareholder B), are sharing the DAS product under Scenario 6 above.
+Variables: According to the Service Framework Agreements: • both Tenant A and Tenant B will enjoy a co-location discount of 40% to the base price and site fee.
+Application of the formulae: Based on the above assumptions, product price per year = RMB107,143 (the product price per year Scenario 6) \times (1-40%) = RMB64,286 Scenario 8: Same scenario as Scenario 6 with one different variable as set out below.
+Variables: According to the Service Framework Agreements: • now assuming the actual construction cost of the DAS product is RMB15.55 / m 2 .
+As it varies less than 15% from the standard construction cost of RMB16.24/ m 2 , the standard construction cost shall be applied in the pricing formula • The rest of the variables stay the same.
+Application of the formulae: The calculations are the same as those under Scenario 6

-The calculations are the same as those under Scenario $\boldsymbol{6}$ for large (on an itemised venues basis) Base price structures(1), construction cost $\times$ (1 + impairment rate) + maintenance cost) $\times$ (1 + cost margin) years of depreciation subway tunnels (including Construction cost: To be determined according to the actual construction cost incurred in the relevant projects, covering subway distribution systems, ancillary facilities, power access and other items platforms) and railway tunnels Years of • To be determined with reference to average years of depreciation of similar assets of the Telecom depreciation: Shareholders and their branches/subsidiaries Seven years for distribution systems to the maintenance contents and quality indicators agreed by the relevant provincial branches/subsidiaries of the parties and the bidding prices.
+DAS products for large venues structures (1) , subway tunnels (including subway platforms) and railway tunnels 1 = (base price + site fee) \times (1 - co-location discount rate) (on an itemised basis) Base price construction cost = (Σ years of depreciation × (1 + impairment rate) + maintenance cost) × (1 + cost margin) Construction cost: To be determined according to the actual construction cost incurred in the relevant projects, covering distribution systems, ancillary facilities, power access and other items Years of depreciation: • To be determined with reference to average years of depreciation of similar assets of the Telecom Shareholders and their branches/subsidiaries Seven years for distribution systems Impairment rate: 2% (covering overhaul and damages) Maintenance cost: Including fees for outsourcing maintenance, repair and consumable materials, to be determined according to the maintenance contents and quality indicators agreed by the relevant provincial branches/subsidiaries of the parties and the bidding prices.
+Cost margin: 15% Co-location discount: If shared by 2 tenants 40% If shared by 3 tenants 50% Site fee: Determined on an itemised basis based on actual cost (including site rental, one-time slotting fees and coordination fee) Basic Product Unit: Same as the DAS products for commercial building Illustrative examples for the products for large venues structures, subway tunnels (including subway platforms) and railway tunnels The applications of the e formulae are similar to those examples mentioned above.